-The objective of the next stage of the project will assist the owners in costing, coordinating and progressing these recommendations, liaising with community groups etc., resulting in the submission of grant applications to funding bodies such as the Big Lottery Fund 'Awards for All Wales'.
-However, it is dependent on the factors outlined above.
+The objective of this stage of the project was to assist the owners in costing, coordinating and progressing recommendations arising from Stage 3, liaising with community groups etc., resulting in the submission of grant applications to funding bodies such as the Big Lottery Fund 'Awards for All Wales'.
+However, it was dependent on the success of Stage 3.